fundacionctic/ssi-poc/README.md

-# ssi-poc
+# Self-Sovereign Identity PoC

-A minimal proof-of-concept of how to leverage VC and DID to implement identity and trust
+A minimal proof-of-concept of how to leverage Verifiable Credentials (VC) and Decentralized Identifiers (DID) to implement identity and trust in a data space.
+Built on top of [walt.id](https://docs.oss.walt.id/).